RaphaelLasry/documentation-example/doc/index.rst

 Cactus user documentation
 ===========================

-The purpose of this document is to provide a comprehensive guide on how to use the Cactus software.
+AAAA The purpose of this document is to provide a comprehensive guide on how to use the Cactus software.
 You will find both a general modeling guidelines for Cactus's modules and detailed parameter documentation for all input sheets.

 Cactus in a nutshell
 ----------------------